 Posted by admin under Scrum Basics

 In the Scrum method of Agile software development, work is confined to a regular, repeatable work cycle, known as a sprint or iteration.
-Scrum sprints used to be 30 days long, but today many teams prefer shorter sprints, such as one-week or two-week sprints.
+Scrum sprints used to be 30 days long, but today we advise one-week or two-week sprints.
+If a team has trouble doing a two-week sprint, we suggest trying a one-week sprint to see where the snags are.

-During each sprint, a team creates a shippable product, no matter how basic that product is.
+During each sprint, a team creates a potentially shippable product increment, no matter how basic that product is.
 Working within the boundaries of such an accelerated timeframe, the team would only be able to build the most essential functionality.
 Placing an emphasis on working code motivates the Product Owner to prioritize a release’s most essential features, encourages developers to focus on short-term goals, and gives customers a tangible, empirically based view of progress.
-Because a release may require multiple sprints, each iteration of work builds on the previous.
-Scrum is described as “iterative” and “incremental.”
+Scrum is iterative and incremental.
+Because a release may require multiple sprints, each iteration of work builds on the previous (incremental), often replacing/discarding some of the previous work as more is learned (iterative).